-base for the campaign against the Japanese beachheads at Buna and Gona.
-During early July 1942 a small party of coastwatchers in HMAS Paluma charted the shipping
+During early July 1942 a small party of coastwatchers aboard HMAS Paluma charted the shipping

-Prewar Anglican mission at Waigela led by Reverend Dennis J. Taylor.
-Forty members of the mission evacuated by foot after the Japanese landed at Gona.
+Prewar an Anglican mission was established at Wanigela led by Reverend Dennis J. Taylor.
+After the Japanese landing at Gona in late July 1942, forty members of the mission evacuated by foot.

 Prewar Anglican mission at Waigela.